Claim: Sharia law has been established in a jurisdiction in Texas.

 El-badawi restated several times that participation in the tribunal is voluntary.
 However, he would not discuss what happens to someone who did not follow their rulings.

 The claim was recirculated by readers and other blogs, many of whom inferred (in part due to the insinuation the rulings were somehow binding in a way the tribunal would not disclose) the service in question superseded local, state, or federal law.
-One such iteration voiced concern over the purpose of such an organization:
+One such version voiced concern over the purpose of such an organization:

 An Islamic Tribunal that uses Sharia as the basis for law, not the US Constitution, the Bible nor the Texas State Constitution has been set up as a non-profit organization in Dallas.
 The tribunal claims that, for the most part, Sharia is in agreement with the laws of Texas.
 Price was told by El-badawi that if the tribunal ruled in a way in which the parties disagreed, then they could go to the Texas courts, which makes you wonder why one would have this tribunal in the first place.